rowlandcoping/cheese-and-beer/README.md

 HELPER CLASSES

-rgb(3, 126, 3): green-text
+rgb(3, 126, 3): green-text\
-rgb(255, 0, 0): red-text
+rgb(255, 0, 0): red-text\
-rgb(95, 0, 0): dark-red-text
+rgb(95, 0, 0): dark-red-text\
-rgb(1, 70, 1): forest-green-text
+rgb(1, 70, 1): forest-green-text\
-rgb(0, 51, 0): dark-green-text
+rgb(0, 51, 0): dark-green-text\
-rgb(63, 63, 63): grey-text
+rgb(63, 63, 63): grey-text\

 SITE THEME

-rgb(1, 70, 1): background for top section of site containing navigation and search, also used for form buttons and links, and a border on focussed form elements. rgb(0, 51, 0): background for checkout buttons and the main site logo.
-Generally used to accent the main green theme, also used for links. rgb(0, 15, 0) : dark green border used in title banner, also used to accent form fields rgb(255, 255, 140): text color for titles and navigation, also inverted with the forest green for mouseover effect.
-Also used on mousover for checkout and basket buttons. rgb(255, 255, 255): white is used as the immediate background for across the listing and purchases sections of the site.
-It provides a contrast with the light yellow used for page backgrounds on these pages. rgb(247, 241, 213): the off-yellow base background for the listing and product pages.  also forms the text background on form pages, the header and footer background on alerts, and the background for basket alerts. grey (50 shades of): used for border helper classes, and generally any borders or boundaries anywhere across the site. rgb(107, 107, 107): the grey used for the box shadow effect site-wide. rgb(129, 153, 124): used for the hover state for most form buttons.
+rgb(1, 70, 1): background for top section of site containing navigation and search, also used for form buttons and links, and a border on focussed form elements.\
+rgb(0, 51, 0): background for checkout buttons and the main site logo.
+Generally used to accent the main green theme, also used for links.\
+rgb(0, 15, 0) : dark green border used in title banner, also used to accent form fields.\
+rgb(255, 255, 140): text color for titles and navigation, also inverted with the forest green for mouseover effect.
+Also used on mousover for checkout and basket buttons.\
+rgb(255, 255, 255): white is used as the immediate background for across the listing and purchases sections of the site.
+It provides a contrast with the light yellow used for page backgrounds on these pages.\
+rgb(247, 241, 213): the off-yellow base background for the listing and product pages.
+Also forms the text background on form pages, the header and footer background on alerts, and the background for basket alerts.\
+grey (50 shades of): used for border helper classes, and generally any borders or boundaries anywhere across the site. rgb(107, 107, 107): the grey used for the box shadow effect site-wide.\
+rgb(129, 153, 124): used for the hover state for most form buttons.\

 PURCHASE BUTTONS

-rgb(139, 67, 0): the color for the add to basket button, universally (245, 183, 126): hover state for add to basket button rgb(16, 95, 0): the color for the buy now button, site-wide. rgb(129, 153, 124): hover state for the buy now button.
+rgb(139, 67, 0): the color for the add to basket button, universally.\
+(245, 183, 126): hover state for add to basket button.\
+rgb(16, 95, 0): the color for the buy now button, site-wide.\
+rgb(129, 153, 124): hover state for the buy now button.\

 MESSAGES AND ALERTS

-rgb(245, 26, 26) - used as border for error messages
+rgb(245, 26, 26) - used as border for error messages.\
-rgb(16, 95, 0) - used as border for success messages
+rgb(16, 95, 0) - used as border for success messages.\
-rgb(245, 150, 26) - used as border for warning messages
+rgb(245, 150, 26) - used as border for warning messages.\
-rgb(0, 32, 0) - background for the yes button
+rgb(0, 32, 0) - background for the yes button.\
-rgb(50, 90, 50) - hover background for yes button
+rgb(50, 90, 50) - hover background for yes button.\
-rgb(49, 0, 0) - background for no button
+rgb(49, 0, 0) - background for no button.\
-rgb(94, 42, 42) - hover background for no button
+rgb(94, 42, 42) - hover background for no button.

 ### Fonts

-Title: FallIsComingRegular-Mx9B (Fontspace)
+Title: FallIsComingRegular-Mx9B (Fontspace)\
 Content: RobotoFlex (google fonts)

 ### Images